 After I started this handmade business, the word “handmade” means so much more.

-Handmade is never perfect but because each product is uniquely different, I embrace the perfectly imperfectness of it.
+Handmade is never perfect but because each product is uniquely different, I embrace the perfect imperfectness of it.

 Handmade is craftsmanship.
 It gives me pride to practice the ancient art of soapmaking and to teach others about it.

 Handmade means love.
-There is a story behind each handmade item and often the maker pours his heart and soul into his workt.
+There is a story behind each handmade item and often the maker pours his heart and soul into his work.

 As my business starts to grow beyond my current capacity, I soon realize the challenge of handmade.
-I once met an entrepreneur who shook at the thought of handmade and asked me, “How are you going to scale production?”
+I once met an entrepreneur who shook his head at the thought of handmade products and asked me, “How are you going to scale production?”
 I think he meant how am I going to produce pallets of soaps in a short period of time.
-Well, we can hire more makers, buy more equipment, streamline production process, and produce more at once!
-Yet we would still be at a disadvantage compared to other companies that outsourced their products to manufacturing.
+Well, we can hire more makers, buy more equipment, streamline production processes, and produce more at once!
+Yet we would still be at a disadvantage compared to other companies that outsource their products to manufacturing.
 After all, let’s get real.
-Human labour is expensive and human labour is prone to error.
+Human labour is expensive and prone to error.